 Clicking on 'Configure' will take you to the following screen.
-Here you can choose what type of sync mode to choose for the sync and whether you'd like to add a date range for the files collected.
+Here you can choose to include files from folders and/or chats, what type of sync mode to choose for the sync and whether you'd like to add a date range for the files collected.

 When you click on the Quip data source, you will start seeing results being populated.